alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-diamonds.markdown

 ##How to apply

-A Kimberley certificate cost £37.
+A Kimberley certificate costs £37.

 [Question for SME: How long does it take for a certificate to be issued following the application?]